Kalafut-organization/elephant_vending_machine_backend/README.md

 1. run command, `ssh pi@192.168.0.100`
 1. A sign in should appear, username is `pi` password is `raspberry`
 1. You should now be in the Server Pi terminal
+1. Manual Setup:
-1. Navigate to the backend directory: `cd elephant_vending_machine_backend`
+   * Navigate to the backend directory: `cd elephant_vending_machine_backend`
-1. Start the virtual environment: `source .venv/bin/activate`
+   * Start the virtual environment: `source .venv/bin/activate`
-1. Tell Flask where to find application instance:
+   * Tell Flask where to find application instance:
       * On Windows run `set FLASK_APP=elephant_vending_machine`
       * On Unix or MacOS run `export FLASK_APP=elephant_vending_machine`
       * If outside the project directory be sure to include the full path to the application directory
       * OPTIONAL: To enable development features run `export FLASK_ENV=development` on Unix or `set FLASK_ENV=development` on Windows
-1. Install dependencies, if needed: `pip install -e .`
+   * Install dependencies, if needed: `pip install -e .`
-1. Run the application: `flask run --host=0.0.0.0`
+   * Run the application: `flask run --host=0.0.0.0`
-1. To stop the backend, run `CTRL+C` from the terminal window it was started in.
+   * To stop the backend, run `CTRL+C` from the terminal window it was started in.
+1. Automatic Setup:
+   * Run the shell script `setup.sh` using `bash setup.sh`
+      * Note, this script performs the above manual setup commands.
+   * To stop the backend, run `CTRL+C` from the terminal window it was started in and run shell script `clearExperiment.sh` using `bash clearExperiment.sh`.